seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

   and its survival goes to the log with every other survival figure.** The exemption `2026-09-20-a` wrote for the pair re-admitted the constant it had just removed from the
   table: measured 20.09, both items printed 67 %, because a cool-off anchor carries the same `INV_FLOOR_SD` stop as any other own-trend row.
-The first number separates the items and is the section's ranking key (§4); the second separated nothing and read as a second opinion about the trade.
+The first number separates the items and breaks the section's ties (§2); the second separated nothing and read as a second opinion about the trade.
 - **СТРАТЕГИЯ — МОЙ СПИСОК** lists only coins with a real setup.
 Never padded to look complete.
 A coin with no setup and no trigger does not appear; a coin that